cnburnett/ronduncan.github.io/README.md

 This website is a celebration of the life of Ron Duncan; husband, father, grand-father, uncle, friend, bon vivant, fiddler, fisherman, Tai chi instructor, and entrepreneur.

 ### A Celebration of Ron's life was held at Spinnakers Gastro Brewpub on Thursday October 26th at 2 PM.
-Friends and family raised a glass in his honour and told some stories - see [Celebration](./celebration.md).
+Friends and family raised a glass in his honour, told some stories and played some fiddle tunes in his honour - see [Celebration](./celebration.md).

 <img src="./assets/ronduncan036.png" alt="Ron and a glass of wine"/>